Alne, North Yorkshire: Etymology

 The village is named in the Domesday Book as part of the ancient wapentake of Bulford and owned by the church of St Peter, York.
 The name may be derived from the Latin word Alnus for Alder, as the village was surrounded by these trees.
 The name could also be derived from a river-name of the Alaunā type, derived from Brittonic al-, "bright, shining" (Welsh alaw, "waterlily").
 This may have been an alternative name for the River Kyle.
 In the 12th century, the wapentake was renamed as the wapentake of Bulmer.

 History

-The Parish used to include the nearby settlements of Tholthorpe, Aldwark, Flawith, Youlton and Tollerton, covering nearly 10,000 acres.
-To the north-east of the village used to be Alne Station opened in 1841, but was closed to passengers in 1958.
-Alne Hall in the Middle Ages was the country residence of the treasurers of St Peter's, York.
+The parish used to include the nearby settlements of Tholthorpe, Aldwark, Flawith, Youlton and Tollerton, covering nearly 10,000 acres.

+To the north-east of the village, Alne Station opened in 1841, but this was closed to passengers in 1958.
+In the Middle Ages, Alne Hall was the country residence of the treasurers of St Peter's, York.

 Governance

 The village is within the Thirsk & Malton parliamentary constituency.
-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.
 The civil parish is made up of four councillors.